AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedClusteringPlacementModel.md

  -- For this tutorial, we will let the model decide how many clusters it will produce based on player / item spread.

+-- Note, we're setting math.huge here, but that doesn't mean we will begin producing an infinity amount of clusters!
+It will start at 1 until it finds a suitable number of clusters.

 local PlacementModel = DataPredict.Models.ExpectationMaximization.new({numberOfClusters = math.huge})

 ```